-Are there possible benefits from DNA vaccines?
+Are there possible benefits from DNA immunotherapies?

 It is possible that participants may receive a medical benefit with respect to their disease.
 The information we receive from these clinical studies may help other patients in the future.
-However, there is no guarantee that participating in an investigational DNA vaccine study will cause any symptoms or underlying disease to improve or go away.
+However, there is no guarantee that participating in an investigational DNA immunotherapy study will cause any symptoms or underlying disease to improve or go away.
 There is a chance that by participating you will see no direct benefit.

 What are the possible risks?